Final Score

 Final Score is a BBC Television football news and results programme produced by BBC Sport.
 The programme is broadcast on late Saturday afternoons in England, Wales and Northern Ireland, usually on BBC One.
 BBC Northern Ireland opts away during the last ten minutes to cover local results in Final Score from Northern Ireland, normally just after the Premier League scores are read out.
-BBC Scotland runs a different programme altogether – Sportscene Results.
+BBC Scotland runs a different programme altogether – Open All Mics.
 Final Score is also broadcast on Boxing Day and New Year's Day and sometimes on either Good Friday or Easter Monday.
 A special Sunday edition is broadcast on the final day of the Premier League season.

 Final Score is also broadcast on Saturday afternoons on the BBC Red Button and online for two hours before the BBC One broadcast begins.
 An additional half-hour was also broadcast live on BBC World News, the BBC's internationally broadcast news channel, but this was discontinued from the 2015–16 season.

 Format

 The programme provides viewers with the results from the main football matches played on that day.
 The presenters are joined by two studio pundits discussing the day's play whilst watching the Premier League games in the studio and this is supplemented by reporters at all of the Premier League matches.
 There are also reporters at every EFL Championship match and at the top games in EFL League One and EFL League Two, and at least one Scottish Professional Football League game.
-Mark Clemmit or Kelly Somers provides regular round-ups of the top stories from the rest of the EFL matches.
+Mark Clemmit or Kelly Somers provides regular roundups of the top stories from the rest of the EFL matches.
 The programme also includes interviews with managers and players.

-At 5pm, when all of the results are in, the day's scores are read by Mike West.
-The round-up covers games from the Premier League to the Conference National in England, in Scotland the four divisions of the Scottish Professional Football League as well as the Welsh Premier League in Wales and the Irish League in Northern Ireland.
-Next is a review of the league tables for most divisions and this is followed by post-game interviews with managers, conducted by the commentators for Match of the Day.
-After the main BBC television broadcast has finished the programme continues until 5.30pm on the Red Button.
+Just after 17:00, when all of the results are in, they are read by Mike West.
+The round-up covers games from the Premier League, EFL Championship, EFL League One, EFL League Two and the Vanarama National League in England, in Scotland the four divisions of the William Hill Scottish Professional Football League as well as the Welsh Premier League in Wales and the Irish League in Northern Ireland.
+Next is a review of the league tables in England and Scotland and this is followed by post-game interviews with managers, conducted by the commentators for Match of the Day.
+After the main BBC television broadcast has finished the programme continues until 17:30 on the Red Button.